kubernetes/examples/cassandra/README.md

        kubectl edit statefulset cassandra

    This command opens an editor in your terminal.
-The line you need to change is `Replicas`.
+The line you need to change is the replicas field.

    **Note:** The following sample is an excerpt of the StatefulSet file.
    {: .note}

+    ```yaml
     # Please edit the object below.
 Lines beginning with a '#' will be ignored,
     # and an empty file will abort the edit.
 If an error occurs while saving this file will be
     # reopened with the relevant failures.
     #
     apiVersion: apps/v1beta1
     kind: StatefulSet
     metadata:
      creationTimestamp: 2016-08-13T18:40:58Z
      generation: 1
      labels:
        app: cassandra
      name: cassandra
      namespace: default
      resourceVersion: "323"
      selfLink: /apis/apps/v1beta1/namespaces/default/statefulsets/cassandra
      uid: 7a219483-6185-11e6-a910-42010a8a0fc0
     spec:
      replicas: 3
+    ```

 2. Change the number of replicas to 4, and then save the manifest.